Azam, Shaheen back in Pakistan squad for Australia tour in November

 However, selectors said the duo will be rested for the limited-overs matches in the Zimbabwe tour later next month.

-A new captain for Pakistan’s white-ball format will be announced later on Sunday to replace Azam, 30, who resigned earlier this month after a second stint in the post.
+Later on Sunday, Mohammad Rizwan was announced as Pakistan’s new white-ball caption to replace Azam, 30, who resigned earlier this month after a second stint in the post.

 Pakistan open the Australia tour with three one-day internationals in Melbourne (November 4), Adelaide (November 8) and Perth (November 10).